influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/slack.md

 In the `kapacitor.conf` [above](#using-the-slack-event-handler), there are two Slack configurations; one for alerts and the other for daily stats.
-The `workspace` config for each Slack configuration act as a unique identifiers.
+The `workspace` configuration for each Slack configuration act as a unique identifiers.

 The following TICKscript sends alerts to the `alerts` Slack workspace.